yasirs/matchSCore/README.md

 ## Introduction

-matchSCore is a basic R package for the comparison of single cell RNA-seq data across tools and experiments.
+matchSCore is a easy-to-use R package for the comparison of single cell RNA-seq data across tools and experiments.
 The purpose of this vignette is to guide you to the use of the matchSCore with some examples.
 The package and the repository will be regularly updated with other reference data that you can use to annotate your clusters.
+Additional information about matchSCore and its applications are in our bioRxive paper at the following link: https://www.biorxiv.org/content/early/2018/05/07/314831

 ## Installation